MaxLovick/Training-Optimizer/README.md

+Do not use this code.
+It has a ton of bugs since it is a first draft.
+Leaving it up because I think it would be interesting to build on

 # Training-Optimizer

 A single-file in python that combines running, strength training, and user defined daily metrics to optimize training plans and predict the chances of successfully achieving goals.